 Question: You say your father chose your lifestyle.
 What do you mean by that?

-Answer: My father, Phillip, lived from 359-336 B.C. and is best known for uniting Macedonia.
-He had a powerful and skilled army that also conquered Greece.
+Greece.
 He left a great inheritance when he died shortly after his conquests.
 I already had money and stability, but I also had a large job to do; to rule the land that my father had conquered.
 As a boy my father made sure I had the best education.
 He had scholars come in to teach me about philosophy and my father himself taught me warfare and politics.

-Question: There are nasty rumors going around that your mother, Olympia, arranged the assassination of your father so you could rule sooner.
+Olympia, arranged the assassination of your father so you could rule sooner.
 What is your perspective on this?

 Answer: I believe that there are rumors about all large political figures.
 Whether this one is true or not is my mother's business.
 I was young when my father was murdered and I don't believe that my mother was responsible.
 She told me I was the son of Zeus, not Philip.
 Regardless I was crowned ruler and my father died.